 GPS units are a consideration as well.
 They need batteries and satellite acquisition to function.
 Like all electronics, they often bring “Murphy’s Law” into the equation.

-A map of your area and an understanding of how to use a compass are a “top-priority” skill to learn.
+A map of your area and an understanding of how to use a compass are “top-priority” skills to learn.

 Learn about navigation, how to use a map and compass, so that finding your way back to your vehicle won’t be a mystery or a guessing game.